hewison-chris/agora-cl-docs/website/docs/wallet/we3signer.md

 URLs will only pull once and does not poll.
 Additional keys can be added or removed via the Remote Keymanager API.

-:::tip Running Prysm with Web3Signer does not need Prysm Wallet Creation Most Prysm keymanager types require a corresponding Prysm wallet for storing keys, the web3signer type doesn't use any locally stored Prysm wallet.
+:::tip Running Agora-cl with Web3Signer does not need Agora-cl Wallet Creation Most Agora-cl keymanager types require a corresponding Agora-cl wallet for storing keys, the web3signer type doesn't use any locally stored Agora-cl wallet.
 The `--wallet-dir` flag will still be needed if using the Remote Keymanager API for `auth-token` purposes.
 :::

 ## Remote Keymanager API

 [Keymanager APIs](https://github.com/ethereum/keymanager-APIs) is a recommended set of REST APIs that validator clients have agreed upon for managing keys.

-The Remote Keymanager APIs allows Prysm users to list, update, and delete the public keys set on the validator for Web3Signer.
+The Remote Keymanager APIs allows Agora-cl users to list, update, and delete the public keys set on the validator for Web3Signer.

 To use the Remote keymanager API, one would need to run the validator with the `--web` and `--validators-external-signer-url` flags with `--validators-external-signer-public-keys` being optional. if `--validators-external-signer-public-keys` is not defined the validator client would simply run in a loop waiting for keys to be set.

 example:
 ```